JulesBrable/AdvancedML/README.md

 * `src` folder holds two modules (`etl` and `model`) utilized in the `descriptives.ipynb` notebook, and another (`algorithms`) used in `algorithms.ipynb`.
 The scripts in the first two modules handle data extraction, preprocessing, model construction, training, and evaluation.
 The latter module contains our Adam algorithm implementation (`adam.py`) and utility functions for optimization, hyperparameter tuning, and visualization.
 * `app` folder contains the source code of a [`Streamlit`](https://streamlit.io/) web app (see below for a more detailed description of this app).

-_**Note:** this repository does not contains the final report associated to this study (in which we present more in depth both theoritical and empirical aspectsof our work)._
+_**Note:** this repository does not contain the final report associated to this study (in which we present more in depth both theoretical and empirical aspects of our work)._

 ## Setup Instructions